 As with Facebook Ads, Google uses their enormous amount of data to allow you to target exactly the types of leads you’re looking for.

-Being that LASIK practices are local brick and mortar services, the most important thing to keep in mind is that your ads will be location-based.
+Being that LASIK and refractive surgery practices are local brick and mortar services, the most important thing to keep in mind is that your ads will be location-based.
 In other words, you can tell Google only to show your ads to people searching and browsing within your service area, which means you’ll only pay for those searches.

 The trick is knowing which types of ads to use (more on that below), along with determining the right location and demographic targeting options.
 Frankly, that can take a lot of time and ad spend before you start seeing a return.

 But you’re in luck – at Patient Pipeline, we’ve run many, many Google ads for refractive surgery and LASIK practices, which means you get the best bang for your buck without the learning curve and wasted ad spend.

 Let’s take a closer look at the different types of Google Ads that are available and how they can work for your LASIK or refractive surgery business.